limodou/uliweb/README.rst

 * ORM

   Uliorm is the default ORM module but not configured by default.
 Developers are free to use any ORM module as preferred.
-Uliorm supports model creation and automatic database migiration(table creation and table structure modification).
+Uliorm supports basicly orm functionalities, and also support multiple databases.
+The important thing is Uliorm has designned a configurable settings so that user can easy config models even replace old model with new one.

 * I18n